temporalio/documentation/docs/application-development-guide.md

 ### Child Workflows

-A [Child Workflow Execution](/docs/workflows/#child-workflows) is a Workflow Execution that is scheduled from within another Workflow using a Child Workflow API.
+A [Child Workflow Execution](/workflows/#child-workflows) is a Workflow Execution that is scheduled from within another Workflow using a Child Workflow API.

-When using a Child Workflow API, Child Workflow related Events ([StartChildWorkflowExecutionInitiated](/docs/references/events#startchildworkflowexecutioninitiated), [ChildWorkflowExecutionStarted](/docs/references/events#childworkflowexecutionstarted), [ChildWorkflowExecutionCompleted](/docs/references/events#childworkflowexecutioncompleted), etc...) are logged in the Workflow Execution Event History.
+When using a Child Workflow API, Child Workflow related Events ([StartChildWorkflowExecutionInitiated](/references/events#startchildworkflowexecutioninitiated), [ChildWorkflowExecutionStarted](/references/events#childworkflowexecutionstarted), [ChildWorkflowExecutionCompleted](/references/events#childworkflowexecutioncompleted), etc...) are logged in the Workflow Execution Event History.

-Always block progress until the [ChildWorkflowExecutionStarted](/docs/references/events#childworkflowexecutionstarted) Event is logged to the Event History to ensure the Child Workflow Execution has started.
+Always block progress until the [ChildWorkflowExecutionStarted](/references/events#childworkflowexecutionstarted) Event is logged to the Event History to ensure the Child Workflow Execution has started.
-After that, Child Workflow Executions may be abandoned using the default _Abandon_ [Parent Close Policy](/docs/concepts/what-is-a-parent-close-policy) set in the Child Workflow Options.
+After that, Child Workflow Executions may be abandoned using the default _Abandon_ [Parent Close Policy](/concepts/what-is-a-parent-close-policy) set in the Child Workflow Options.

 <Tabs
 defaultValue="go"
 groupId="site-lang"
-values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'Typescript', value: 'typescript'},]}>
+values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'TypeScript', value: 'typescript'},]}>

 <TabItem value="go">

-To spawn a [Child Workflow Execution](/docs/workflows/#child-workflows) in Go, use the [`ExecuteChildWorkflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow#ExecuteChildWorkflow) API, which is available from the `go.temporal.io/sdk/workflow` package.
+To spawn a [Child Workflow Execution](/workflows/#child-workflows) in Go, use the [`ExecuteChildWorkflow`](https://pkg.go.dev/go.temporal.io/sdk/workflow#ExecuteChildWorkflow) API, which is available from the `go.temporal.io/sdk/workflow` package.

 The `ExecuteChildWorkflow` call requires an instance of [`workflow.Context`](https://pkg.go.dev/go.temporal.io/sdk/workflow#Context), with an instance of [`workflow.ChildWorkflowOptions`](https://pkg.go.dev/go.temporal.io/sdk/workflow#ChildWorkflowOptions) applied to it, the Workflow Type, and any parameters that should be passed to the Child Workflow Execution.